utibeabasi6/nginx-website-docker/README.md

 ![Docker image](readme_images/docker.png)     ![Docker image](readme_images/github_actions.png)

 This project aims to demonstrate how to build a Continous integration pipeline to automatically build and push a docker image to docker hub whenever a push is made to the repository.
+> Note: this assumes you have a working knowlege of git, docker and github actions

 ## Installation guide
 ### **Install git**